 Add any new mail received to viewed folder, and set the current message to be the first new message.
 This command is selectable in the menu and will execute only if the viewed folder is allowed to receive new mail.
-By default, only "inbox" is to incorporate mail.
-The corresponding new action XmhIncorporateNewMail().
+By default, only "inbox" is allowed to incorporate new mail.
+The corresponding action is XmhIncorporateNewMail().